irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Run the whatis command on the less command.= not working

 18.alias
-Exercises
+Quiz
+What command is used to make an alias?= alias Exercises
 Create a couple of aliases then remove them.=